We will be here for Christmas… Oh yes we will!

 - Theatre Street Stalls or Circle Left (Front of the Theatre)

 - Chantry Road Stalls or Circle Right (Rear of the Theatre near Chantry Place / CHANTRY PLACE (Formally known as INTU Chapelfield)

-- All visitors are strongly recommended to wear face coverings at all times unless they are exempt, for a government definition see here.
+- All visitors must wear a face coverings at all times unless they are exempt, for a government definition see here.